ontolex/morph/draft.md

 - The grammatical meaning is understood as a feature bundle that describes morphosyntactic, morphological or semantic features of the resulting form.
 It can be elucidated by Lexinfo properties (for morphosyntactic features) or OntoLex lexical concepts (for semantic constraints), but this is not obligatory.
 - A morph or a rule can specificy necessary conditions for their application to a particular base form as a *base constraint*.
 The base constraint is formalized as a grammatical meaning object.
 By comparing a base constraint with the grammatical meaning of a base, an implementing system should be able to validate the applicability of a rule or morph to that base.

-Individual morphological processes (derivation, compounding, inflection) and their relation to lexical entries and forms are represented by designated subclasses of `ontolex:Rule`.
+Individual morphological processes (derivation, compounding, inflection) and their relation to lexical entries and forms are represented by designated subclasses of `ontolex:Rule` as described below.

+> Limitations: OntoLex-Morph is designed with a focus on deep morphology.
+Morphophonological rules *can* be modelled with OntoLex-Morph to a certain extent, but we expect phenomena such as assimilation, dissimilation and morphological "Level-2" rules to be more adequately handled by a separate vocabulary specialized in surface generation (transcription, text-to-speech, morphophonology).

 ## Morphological Segments